San Francisco graft trials: Beginning of strike

 On May 1, 6,000 of the Cooks' and Waiters' Union walked out, demanding one day off per week, a ten-hour work day, and a union shop in all city restaurants.
 They were joined by the Carriage Makers union and journeymen butchers, and on May 20, the International Association of Machinists announced a nationwide strike.

 To counter the success of the unions, the secret Employers' Association hired an attorney, M.F.
 Michael, who was initially their sole visible face.
 He announced in an interview published on May 10, 1901, that the employers were unalterably opposed to a closed shop and they would not negotiate that point.
 The Employers' Association received up to $500,000 in anonymous donations and used their financial muscle to threaten to cut off supplies to anyone who broke ranks.

-During the next two days, 500 women telephone operators and 1,500 streetcar operators also went on strike.
-On May 7, 1907, what would later be called "Bloody Tuesday", six streetcars carrying armed guards attempted to leave the carbarn.
-An enraged mob threw rocks and bricks.
-A gunfight erupted between guards and men shooting from nearby vacant lots.
-From inside carbarns, strikebreakers opened fire on the crowd.
-Two died and 20 were wounded.

 The contract for handling the baggage for attendees of a national convention of the Epworth League in San Francisco was given to a non-union company.
 During the prior year, a union company was hired during another convention in San Francisco to handle the baggage, but many attendees did not receive their luggage until they were ready to leave town.
 Tens of thousands of attendees were projected to attend, and the Drayman's Association was hoping to avoid a similarly embarrassing episode.
 However, the non-union company given the contract was unable to fulfill its obligations and sought the assistance of firm controlled by the newly organized Brotherhood of Teamsters.
 The union refused to work on a job with non-union men.
 In response, the Draymen's Association, under pressure from the Employers' Association, locked out the city's unionized teamsters on July 21.
 They were hoping to break the power of the teamsters' union.

-Fearing that the teamsters' union would be crushed, the San Francisco Labor Council directed the City Front Federation, led by its President Andrew Furuseth, including the city's 14 maritime unions, the Sailor's Union of the Pacific, the longshoremen's unions to strike in support of the locked out teamsters.
+Fearing that the teamsters' union would be crushed, the San Francisco Labor Council directed the City Front Federation, led by its President Andrew Furuseth and made up of the city's 14 maritime unions, including the Sailor's Union of the Pacific and the longshoremen's unions, to strike in support of the locked out teamsters.
 A total of about 16,000 longshoremen, clerks, packers, and warehouse workers on both sides of San Francisco Bay joined the work stoppage, further increasing the tense situation.
 The lockout spread to the entire waterfront, which shut down much of the Bay Area's transportation and as a result most commerce.